-If your business has more than four employees, it means that as of 1 July, 2019 you’ll be required to regularly report your employee payroll information through Single Touch Payroll.
-Those with over 20 employees should already be using STP and those with less than 4 will be required to still use STP, however quarterly instead of monthly.
+If your business has more than four employees, it means that as of 1 July 2019 you’ll be required to regularly report your employee payroll information through Single Touch Payroll.
+Those with over 20 employees should already be using STP.
+Those with fewer than 4 will be required to still use STP, however quarterly instead of monthly.

 Single Touch Payroll is the new way of reporting the tax and super information of your employees to the ATO.
 This means that your reporting will now be happening in real-time when you do your payroll.
 So the ATO will be getting up-to-date information on your business and your annual PAYG statements aren’t needed moving forward.

 While reducing your EOFY paperwork sounds really great, there are a few things that you must be aware of to ensure that you remain compliant year-round to avoid penalties from the ATO.

 Single Touch Payroll Changes to Deductibles

 Because the ATO can now effectively see what your business is up to in real-time, you can become incompliant without even knowing it.
 There are quite a few changes to deductibility that haven’t been easy to find through the ATO website that you may have missed.

 Did you know that businesses will only be able to claim deductions for payments that are made to workers when the employer has complied with the PAYG withholding and other tax reporting obligations for that payment?

 Effectively, this means that if you’re only doing your super and tax deductible once a month or quarter, you may not be compliant and lose eligibility for certain deductibles.

 If you’re a small business owner, you may need to change how you’re doing a few things within your business so that you’re not losing your deductible: